-You can use a smartphone, tablet (iPhone, iPad or Android device), or PC/MAC to connect to your provider.
+You can use a smartphone, tablet (iPhone, iPad or Android device), or PC/MAC or Laptop to connect to your provider.
 You will also need an active MyChart account and to download the MyChart app, as well as the Zoom app for the visit.

 What is MyChart?

 MyChart is a patient portal through Epic, an electronic medical record platform that gives you access to your medical record.
 Through MyChart you can communicate with your provider, see test results, medications, request proxy access, complete questionnaires, request prescription refills, and perform other tasks to help manage and receive information about your health.

 Reach out to your provider’s office and they can send you a text link to enroll in MyChart and download the app.
 Alternatively, you can visit the YNHHS/YM MyChart website and click on the “Sign Up Now” button.
 At the next screen select “Request Access Code” and complete the enrollment screens.
 We use a 3rd party called Experian to validate your identity as part of the process.

 Will I be able to get a new prescription?

 Yes.
 A provider can assess symptoms and make medical decisions via a video visit, including sending a prescription electronically to your pharmacy.
 However, there are certain classes of drugs that cannot be prescribed during a video visit.

 English is not my preferred language.
 Can I still do a video visit?